Skip to content

 raise RuntimeError(f"STAC item '{stac_item_id}' in collection '{collection}' has no assets.")

-return stac_item_path
+return stac_item, stac_item_path

 wildcard_match(string, pattern)